Brian Patterson, MD, MPH

 Recent Accolades & Media Mentions

-+ BerbeeWalsh Department of Emergency Medicine Faculty Award for Excellence in Scholarship (June 2019).
++ Faculty Award for Excellence in Scholarship, BerbeeWalsh Department of Emergency Medicine (2015, 2019).

-+ Brian Patterson selected to join the Tideswell at UCSF, AGS and ADGAP Emerging Leaders in Aging Program as a 2019-2020 Scholar.
++ Scholar, Tideswell at UCSF, AGS, and ADGAP Emerging Leaders in Aging Program (2019).

 + Brian Patterson selected as the April 2019 AGEM Author Spotlight.
 He was highlighted for his recent research and ongoing efforts to apply informatics-based approaches to generate actionable insights to improve emergency care for older adults.